-Leigh graduated with an honours degree in Law & Accountancy and spent her first six years of working life as an actuarial analyst and a financial analyst in the ferry industry.
+Leigh graduated with an honours degree in Law and Accountancy and spent her first six years of working life as an actuarial analyst and a financial analyst in the ferry industry.
 Leigh joined the Utility Regulator in 2010 as a Networks Analyst, building a new knowledge of electricity regulation.
 Since then, Leigh has worked across the organisation.
 In 2014, Leigh transferred to a project team, which developed a new design for the NI/Ireland wholesale market arrangements before spending two years working with the EirGrid Group as a senior regulation specialist.
-In 2019, Leigh returned to the regulator's office, spending six months in the Retail Consumer Protection team.
+In 2019, Leigh returned to the Utiity Regulator, spending six months in the Retail Consumer Protection team.

-Since 2020, Leigh has been a manager in the Wholesale Markets directorate, which spans allisland considerations through regulation of Single Electricity Market (SEM) operations.
+Since 2020, Leigh has been a manager in the Wholesale Markets directorate, and in 2023 became Head of Security of Supply and Retail Markets, which spans all-island considerations through regulation of Single Electricity Market (SEM) operations.
 Leigh leads a high-functioning team with complementary skills including accountancy, economics, business analysis and governance.
 Leigh's team is guided by a keen observational approach, application of judgement, attention to detail and an appreciation of the legislative framework, which underpins our work.
 The team works closely with regulatory, industry and government stakeholders on an all-island basis, regulating operations and compliance with detailed wholesale market rules, processing licencing arrangements, conducting price control reviews to ensure that regulated companies are financeable but that consumers are paying no more than is necessary, and assessing generation for security of supply in Northern Ireland.

-Leigh says 'I am grateful to have had opportunities to work through a CMA referral, a highprofile all-island project, and licensing of new technologies to contribute to NI's energy strategy.
-I enjoy the fast-paced nature of the work, targeted engagement with a range of parties, a focus on encouraging self-development, and knowing that our work is for the benefit of energy consumers.
+Leigh says "I am grateful to have had opportunities to work through a CMA referral, a high-profile all-island project and licensing of new technologies to contribute to NI's energy strategy.
+I enjoy the fast-paced nature of the work, targeted engagement with a range of parties, a focus on encouraging self-development, and knowing that our work is for the benefit of energy consumers."